-Summer is here again!
-Here’s some ideas for things to do on your own, with a partner or with your children or grandchildren.
+Here are some ideas for things to do on your own, with a partner or friend, as a group, with children or grandchildren.

 These articles on InformationNOW can help you discover what’s on your doorstep and a little further afield:

 - Children’s activities

 Summer is the perfect time to get out and about and InformationNOW has an article on day trips and visits that may help you plan your activities.

 The Elders Council publish an annual EC RIder leaflet with ideas for outings with a concessionary bus pass.
 It’s surprising how far you can travel for free with a concessionary travel pass.
 Day trip ideas include journeys from Newcastle to: Warkworth Castle, Morpeth, Rothbury, Richmond and Whitby.
 Most journeys from Newcastle are by Arriva or Go North East and start from Eldon Square bus station.
 Times are to Monday to Saturday unless otherwise stated.
 Some journeys use trains and a senior railcard.

 If you are travelling around with your children or grandchildren this summer under 15 using buses, ferries and metro, they could apply for a Junior Blue pop card from Nexus to make life a little easier.
 For young people aged 16 to 21 years old there is the Pop Blue card.

 Up to 3 children aged 11 and under can travel for free on Metro and the Shields Ferry, all day, every day when accompanied by a fare paying adult.

 Why not keep young ones occupied on journeys and download Metro’s Little Book of things to do